 H.B.
-No. 41 aims to regulate the acquisition and use of certain foreign unmanned aircraft and related services by governmental entities in Texas.
-The bill amends Chapter 423 of the Government Code, changing its heading to focus on unmanned aircraft and designating Sections 423.001 through 423.009 as Subchapter A, which is now titled "Regulation of Unmanned Aircraft."
-A new Section 423.010 is introduced, prohibiting governmental entities from acquiring or using unmanned aircraft or related equipment from companies that are owned or controlled by designated countries, which are identified as posing a national security risk.
-This prohibition is effective for acquisitions made on or after the bill's effective date, with a grace period for existing contracts until January 1, 2026.
+No. 41 aims to regulate the acquisition and use of certain foreign unmanned aircraft and related equipment or services by governmental entities in Texas.
+The bill introduces a new section, 423.010, which prohibits governmental entities from acquiring or using unmanned aircraft or related services from companies that are owned or controlled by the government of a designated country, or are headquartered in such countries.
+This prohibition is effective for acquisitions made on or after the bill's effective date, with a grace period allowing existing contracts to continue until January 1, 2031.
+Additionally, the bill establishes a grant program to assist law enforcement agencies in replacing prohibited equipment, funded by appropriated money.

 Statutes affected: